Reviews Archive

 Sound FX

-Spectrum - Sound effects are alright but very basic, the gun sounds decent, the grappling arm sounds metallic, its pretty solid for the old Spectrum beeper really.
-Seeing as this section is offering up no real competition I'm actually calling a win for the beeper!
+Spectrum - The Sound effects are alright but very basic, the gun sounds decent, the grappling arm sounds metallic, and generally its all pretty solid for the old Spectrum beeper really.

-Amstrad - Even the sound effects manage to be worse than the Spectrum version, which is rarely the case, the grappling hook even sounds a little bit Atari 2600 to me.
+Amstrad - Even the sound effects manage to be worse than the Spectrum beeper, which is rarely the case, the grappling hook even sounds a little bit Atari 2600 to me.
 The only good sound effect used in my opinion is the one for explosions.

 Winner Is: Spectrum